Trail Use and Rental Rates

 As always, Craftsbury and Albany residents enjoy complementary trail access (though we do ask that you complete the membership form regardless).

-Our bikes are from Cannondale.
-We have have a full range of mountain bikes, from 20" kids' bikes to 29ers and everything in between - all with front suspension.
-We also have some flat-bar hybrid bikes that are great for cruising on dirt roads (see our ridewithgps.com profile for some ideas), trailers and trail-a-bikes that attach to an adult bike.
+Our bikes are from Cannondale and Kona.
+We have have a full range of mountain bikes, from 20" kids' bikes to 27.5 and 27+ and everything in between - all with front suspension.
+The bulk of our adult fleet is Kona's Cinder Cone, and the Cujo 2 from Cannondale.

 (4hrs max, no overnight)